Sprachmensch/sprachmensch/README.md

 ##### Hi, I'm SprachMensch

 i've build alot of games using libGDX and a quite few native :iphone: Android Apps.
-Im currently switching over to programming Android Apps in Kotlin And i try to improve my HTML5 knowledge
+Im currently switching over to programming Android Apps in Kotlin.
+On top i try to improve my HTML5 knowledge ( playing around with different frameworks).
+Keep in mind that my Github Portfolio is not always up to date!
 </p>

 <div><br></div>

 ##### :wrench: currently working on :

---- :pencil: a language learning App
+--> :pencil: a language learning App

---- :space_invader: some small games
+--> :space_invader: some small games